dnzengou/tokenlab/African-Token-Lab_whitepaper.md

 **Dispute Resolution**

-In any case where a consumer is unsatisfied with a service response, a complaint manangement mechanism should exist allowing the consumer to issue a complaint and consequently, to receive an acceptable solution to that complaint, subjecting that the said mechanism is compliant to regulation in place, though without having to resort to a centralized authority such as the legal system in place.
-Also, this mechanism should avoid introducing subjective evaluation, which could be abused by both side.
+In any case where a consumer is unsatisfied with a service response, a complaint management mechanism should exist allowing the consumer to issue a complaint and consequently, to receive an acceptable solution to that complaint, subjecting that the said mechanism is compliant to regulation in place, though without having to resort to a centralized authority such as the legal system in place.
+Also, this mechanism should avoid introducing subjective evaluation, which could be abused by both sides.

 In the proposed process to resolve a dispute that arises between service provider and consumer within an Africa Token Lab project, the mechanism shall be designed in a way that a consumer sends a `Complaint` to the service provider, and the later responds with a `Resolution`.